check-spelling-sandbox/cilium/Documentation/network/l2-announcements.rst

 assigned to them will be considered selected.
 The ``--devices`` flag or ``devices`` Helm option can be used to filter out devices.
 If your desired device is in the list but not selected, check the devices flag/option to see if it filters it out.

-Please open a Github issue if your desired device doesn't appear in the list or it isn't selected while you believe it should be.
+Please open a GitHub issue if your desired device doesn't appear in the list or it isn't selected while you believe it should be.

 If the L2 state contains the IP and device combination but there are still connection issues, it's time to test ARP within the cluster.
 Pick a cilium agent pod other than the lease holder on the same L2 network.